jeremy-miller/life-python/README.md

 To run the Life tests, execute the following command: ```docker run -it --rm jeremymiller/life-python py.test --capture=sys```

 ### Run
+When running the Life game, it will output the updated grid in the terminal.

 To run the Life game, execute the following command: ```docker run -it --rm jeremymiller/life-python python life/main.py```